Welcome to my little space. I do so love that you’re here.

 …..I've no doubt that fresh flowers and candles can brighten any room.
 I live by the rule that an ever-increasing amount of books on our shelves is a necessity.
 I get way to attached to fictional characters.
-I have an intense love for cake and tacos. my wardrobe will always contain an extra measure of stripes. rainy days are my favorite.
+I have an intense love for cake and tacos.
+My style is rather classic, preferring the blacks and greys and blues.
+Rainy days are my favorite.
 I miss the open skies of the west.
-My kitchen is my classroom where I channel Julia Child. in our home we talk in movie quotes more often than not.
+My kitchen is my happy place and Julia Child my cooking heroine.
+In our home we always appreciate a well-timed movie quote.
 On a scale of 1 to Lorelai Gilmore my coffee intake is the latter.
 The ocean refreshes me in the best way.
 I do not like celery.
-Anything remotely happy or sad makes me get teary.
+Anything remotely happy or sad makes me teary.
 I want to be Joanna Gaines when I grow up.
 I'm a firm believer that there’s nothing some good bread and cheese can’t cure.
 The creativity of others inspires me.
-Sweet and cozy are two of the best words in the english language.
+We want to live on acreage one day.
+Lovely and cozy are the best words in the english language.
 I adore all things autumn.
-I have a yen for traveling but am a total homebody.
+I have a yen for traveling but am an absolute homebody.

 11 years ago I moved from the wide open sky, lonestar state of my upbringing to the state of bluegrass and horses.
 A couple days into the start of my first college semester I saw him; the handsome, blue-eyed senior who was known campus-wide as “Coobs” and who, I was sure, had the beautiful senior girlfriend and firm post-graduation plans.
 A few weeks after that initial “wow” moment we met in a parking lot, on his birthday, and his smile made me go all twisty inside.
 Our mutual friends introduced us (forever grateful to them) and I had a full-on “you had me at hello” type moment.
 Thankfully, the feeling was mutual.